arnabganguly/llap-hdinsight/Clusterdeployment.md

  2. In the Add role assignment section populate the below fields.

- - Role : Storage
+ - Role: *Storage Blob Data Owner*
- - Assign Access:
+ - Assign access to: *User assigned managed identity*
- - Subscription :
+ - Subscription: *Choose Azure subscription*
+ - Select: *Select the Managed Service Identity that was created in the earlier section*